4rnd25/new_generation_thermal_traffic_sensor/README.md

 ## Data
-The folder datahandling contains all necessary files: <br>
+The folder Dataset_Handling contains all necessary files: <br>

-        - tbd.py transfers the images and .csv files to yolov7 format <br>
+	- create_dataset_yolo_format_wo_bottom_map.py transfers the images and .csv files to yolov7 format
-        - yolov7_dataset_evaluator.py enables to plot the class distribution  <br>
+	- dataset_analysis.py enables to plot the class distribution and to get the mean sizes
+	- create_bottom_map.py creates the bottom maps
+	- create_cam_pos.py create the Camere Position files

 ## Training
 - For the general domain adaption and training on xtA the original train.py file could be used.